 The Financial Stability Board ("FSB") formed the Task Force on Climate-related Financial Disclosures ("TCFD") in December 2015 to address the impact climate change is having on companies and the global financial system through disclosure.
 On 2 July 2019, the UK Government announced, in its Green Finance Strategy, the expectation that listed companies and large asset owners should disclose in line with the TCFD.
-The Company is a closed-ended Guernsey domiciled fund.
+The Company is a closedended Guernsey domiciled fund.
 There is no current mandatory requirement under the listing rules or any other framework to make disclosures in line with the TCFD for closed-ended funds.
-The Board continues to assess, with the Portfolio Manager, disclosures prevailing in the market in similar entities to that of the Company so as to best articulate the low levels of climate risk to which the Board believes the Company is exposed.
+The Board continues to assess, with the Portfolio Manager, disclosures prevailing in the market in similar entities to that of the Company to best articulate the low levels of climate risk to which the Board believes the Company is exposed.

 The Portfolio Manager considers environmental, social and governance ("ESG") factors in the investment process, utilising an integrated approach.
-Additional information is detailed below.
+Additional information is detailed below and in the Portfolio Manager's Report on pages 11 and 12.